ericlindsey/automate-gmtsar/README.md

 All the manual creation of files and selection of processing parameters is handled by python, and the user only has to interact at a few points to run the next command.
 See the instructions below for an example with Sentinel-1 data.

-Eric Lindsey, last updated Jan 2021
+Eric Lindsey, last updated Feb 2021

 **Setup and installation:**